nadithdharmasena/rozaero-api/README.md

 ## Notes

+### Mobile Application

+The mobile application that uses this API to implement the described functionalities is located at [Rozaero UI](https://github.com/nadithdharmasena/rozaero-ui).

 ### Modified Spotify API Node Driver

 This application implements the Spotify Web API Node driver.
 However, important modifications have been made to this driver